mark-schaal/sublime2-snippets-drupal7/README.md

 * **hook_menu** -- Triggers template hook_menu()

 ## Development Notes
-It appears that Sublime Snippets are not intended to house multiple <snippet> declarations; therefore, we should focus on converting this into a .sublime-completions file as documented here(http://docs.sublimetext.info/en/latest/reference/completions.html)
+It appears that Sublime Snippets are not intended to house multiple <code><snippet></code> declarations; therefore, we should focus on converting this into a .sublime-completions file as documented here(http://docs.sublimetext.info/en/latest/reference/completions.html)